-2. You keen to have a shoot, but have no intention of joining the club, but want to shoot a variety of different pistols?
+2. You are keen to have a shoot, but have no intention of joining the club, but want to shoot a variety of different pistols.
 Email firstname.lastname@example.org to enquire about a suitable day and time.
-(Generally, the third Saturday of the month is the best time, other days and times (including some weekday afternoons) may be available subject to agreement)
+(Generally, the third Saturday of the month is the best time, other days and times (including some weekdays) may be available subject to agreement)

 Once you have confirmed an appointment, download the Queensland Police Form 33 Declaration at the bottom of this page, complete sections 1, 2, 4 and 6, and bring it with you at the designated time.
 You will also need to bring photographic ID (A Qld Driver's Licence, or a student ID card with photo and DOB is generally acceptable.
 A parent or legal guardian accompanying a minor (under 18) will also need photographic ID)

 Download the Waiver and Release, complete it and bring it with you also.
 Minors will require a parent or guardian to complete this form on their behalf.
 (Whilst target pistol shooting is an extremely safe and strictly regulated sport, most will understand that in this day and age such Liability Disclaimers are a necessary part of any "adventure" type activity).

 Turn up at the Ipswich Pistol Club range on the allotted day and time, with your paperwork.
 See HERE for the range location.
 We will meet you and finalise your paperwork, and will then provide some brief information about our club, the types of matches we compete in, and what your introduction to target pistol shooting will entail